oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/others/ReadMe.md

 With this File you will be able to check you GPU properties.
 Specially Maximum Threads per block (maximum Blocksize of your GPU).

-To build it you can run go to scripts and run build script with argument 1
+To build it you can run go to scr/ directory and run build script with argument 1

 	build.cmd 1

 or you can do it yourself:

     nvcc DeviceProperties.cu -o DeviceProperties.cu

-To run it

     .\DeviceProperties.cu